 Yes.
-Canada currently has a shortage of truck drivers with 119,900 new job openings, leaving 96,600 new job seekers that are predicted to fill these trucker positions.
+Canada currently has a shortage of truck drivers, with 119,900 new job openings, leaving 96,600 new job seekers predicted to fill these trucker positions.
 You should be well on your way to Canada.

 There are several immigration programs you can use to become a truck driver in Canada.
-Programs such as the Express Entry with three other accommodating programs, the Temporary Foreign Worker Program and the Provincial Nominee Program make immigration to Canada fairly easy.
+Programs such as the Express Entry with three other accommodating programs, the Temporary Foreign Worker Program and the Provincial Nominee Program, make immigration to Canada easy.
 However, foreign workers must ensure they have a job lined up from a designated Canadian employer.